cegerard/appsgate/README.md

 The third one is the java documentation for all components.

 The master branch correspond to the current release version of the appsGate projet so it has been tested and it is considered as stable version.
+It merge the ApAM and IPojo AppsGate server.

 If you encountered problems, please report bug to any appsgate contributor.